GuodingChen/iHydroSlide3D/Manual.md

 https://drive.google.com/file/d/1QZyMOmp6yVYDrA0xGOr2tlQss74yPhPO/view?usp=sharing
 ```

-Now you are ready to work with the PHyL.
+Now you are ready to work with the iHydroSlide3D.
 Enter the "Build" directory:

 ```
 cd Build
 ```

-Configure the PHyL:
+Configure the iHydroSlide3D:

 ```
 cmake ..
 ```

-Build to the target PHyL:
+Build to the target iHydroSlide3D:

 ```
 make
 ```

-If all goes well, you will easily get the executable: PHyL_v1.
+If all goes well, you will easily get the executable: iHydroSlide3D.
 Users can also specify the build type by editing the CMakeLists.txt:

 ```cmake
 # SET(CMAKE_BUILD_TYPE "Debug")
 SET(CMAKE_BUILD_TYPE "Release")
 ```

-#### ✅ Run the PHyL for a real project
+#### ✅ Run the iHydroSlide3D for a real project

 Users are recommended to prepare all the file as in our benchmark case.
-In order to facilitate our explanation of the use of the PHyL, we start from our own river basin, Yuehe project.
+In order to facilitate our explanation of the use of the iHydroSlide3D, we start from our own river basin, Yuehe project.

 ##### ➡️ Basic setup for "📋Control.Project"